 Moving on, there are four response time overdrive modes labeled as ‘AMA’ (Advanced Motion Accelerator) ranging from 0 to 3.

-For the best pixel transition performance at 144Hz, we recommend setting it ‘2’, while at lower refresh rates, ‘1’ is the better option.
+For the best pixel transition performance at 144Hz, we recommend setting it to ‘2’, while at lower refresh rates, ‘1’ is the better option.
 Overall, the response time is fast and there’s no noticeable ghosting behind fast-moving objects.